If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 The cons would definitely be not being able to control the shutter speed.
 This means more blurred photos.
 Basically you have to shoot this camera in bright sunlight only, for the images to come out the sharpest.

 My gradual shift from shooting film to digital was motivated by a number of factors, but a significant one was the size and weight of cameras.
+Out of all the Pentax film cameras, some might even say this is the best point and shoot film camera there is.

 Compact in just 105mm wide, good handling with a rubber front grip, and all the functions you really need, including focus lock, infinity focus and flash disable.